willfindlay/honors-thesis/thesis/thesis.md

     MPROTECT, MPROTECT, MPROTECT, MUNMAP, FSTAT, BRK, BRK, WRITE, WRITE
 \end{lstlisting}

-From here, we can figure out exactly what went wrong by inspecting the system call sequences produced by the `anomaly` program, in both cases and comparing them with their respective lookahead pair patterns.
+From here, one can figure out exactly what went wrong by inspecting the system call sequences produced by the `anomaly` program, in both cases and comparing them with their respective lookahead pair patterns.
 \autoref{anomaly-lookahead-comp} provides an example of this comparison.